Right now, new cardholders can get 50,000 bonus Amex Membership Rewards points with the popular AMEX Explorer Credit Card.

 Most of us outlay a significant amount of money on day to day spend, but very few credit cards provide a generous earn rate across the board – regardless of what we buy.

 The AMEX Explorer Credit Card delivers a flat 2 Membership Rewards Gateway points awarded for each $1 spent, wherever you choose to make your purchase.
-The only exception to this is for spend with Government Bodies, where you’ll earn 0.5 points per $1 spent (reverting to 1 point per $1 spend from 15 April 2019).
+The only exception to this is for spend with Government Bodies, where you’ll earn 1 point per $1 spent.

 And like all AMEX consumer credit cards, there’s no spending cap, ever, so there is no limit to how many points you can earn each month or each year.

 Save money with a suite of included insurances

 The AMEX Explorer Credit Card comes with a suite of complimentary insurances.
 Depending on your circumstances, one or more of these products could come in handy, when you’re shopping at home, or perhaps travelling overseas.

 The complimentary insurances that you can access through the Card include:

 - Smartphone Screen Insurance: You’ll get up to $500 of screen repairs if you accidentally break your smartphone screen, with a 10% claim excess (limitation of twice per year)

 - Travel Cancellation Cover: up to $30,000 in the event that your travel is cancelled for specific reasons

 - Baggage, Money and Documentation Cover: up to $10,000 to cover loss or damage to baggage, money or documents